mathachew7/MedAdhereAI/README.md

 - Applied SHAP for local and global explainability
 - Exported trained models for deployment (`.pkl` format)

-👉 Now entering Phase 4: Visualization, public health framing, and real-world deployment.
+## ✅ Phase 4: Visualization, Public Health Framing, and Real-World Deployment
+- All visualizations (SHAP plots, feature importance, calibration curve) completed
+- Public health impact framing and interpretation added
+- Ready for research publication, deployment, and stakeholder engagement

+🎉 **All project phases are complete as per the attached documentation and deliverables.**

 ---